cloudmobi/CloudmobiSSP/android-sdk.md

 ```

-* Show Reward Video to Your Users
+* Show Rewarded Video ads to Your Users

-Before show the video， you can ask the video status by calling:
+Before showing the video, you can request or query the video status by calling:

 ```java
     boolean available = CTServiceVideo.isRewardedVideoAvailable(ctVideo);
 ```

-Once you get an available Reward Video, you are ready to show this video ad to your users by calling the showRewardedVideo() method like following:
+Once you get an available Reward Video, you are ready to show this video ad to your users by calling the showRewardedVideo() method as in the following example:

 ```java
  CTServiceVideo.showRewardedVideo(ctVideo, new VideoAdListener() {